 - If your ACV is say $4,000 x 1,500 customers = $6,000,000 in ACV.

-So if you can’t really make it on Salesforce alone — can you make it anywhere?
+So if most of us can’t really make it on Salesforce and Shopify alone — can you make it anywhere?

 Understand this Law, how it works, and how it applies to your product, and you’ll know how to think about the direct revenue side of strategic partnerships.